dspinellis/unix-history-make/README.md

-#### Unix History Repository
+# Unix History Repository

-The goal of this project is to create a git repository representing the Unix source code history, starting from the 1970s and ending in the modern time.
-To fulfill this goal the project brings data from early snapshots, repositories, and primary research.
+The history and evolution of the Unix operating system is made available as a revision management repository, covering the period from its inception in 1970 as a 2.5 thousand line kernel and 26 commands, to 2016 as a widely-used 27 million line system.
+The 1.1GB repository contains about half a million commits and more than two thousand merges.
+The repository employs Git system for its storage and is hosted on GitHub.
+It has been created by synthesizing with custom software 24 snapshots of systems developed at Bell Labs, the University of California at Berkeley, and the 386BSD team, two legacy repositories, and the modern repository of the open source FreeBSD system.
+In total, about one thousand individual contributors are identified, the early ones through primary research.
+The data set can be used for empirical research in software engineering, information systems, and software archaeology.

 The project aims to put in the repository as much metadata as possible, allowing the automated analysis of Unix history.
 The following table illustrates the type of material that can be gathered and integrated into the repository.

              |Snapshot | Repository | Primary Research
 -------------|---------|------------|-----------------